How to Create a Subdomain on WAMP Server (Step-by-Step Guide)

 C:\wamp\bin\apache\Apache2.2.11\conf\

-After opening httpd.conf search for the following lines and remove the "#" from the beginning of lines then save and exit.
+After opening httpd.conf, search for the following lines and remove the # from the beginning of these lines, then save and close the file.

 #LoadModule vhost_alias_module modules/mod_vhost_alias.so #Include conf/extra/httpd-vhosts.conf

-Now that you are done pointing your domain back to your local machine open the "httpd-vhosts" file on the following location for WAMP:
+Now that we are done pointing our domain back to local machine, open the httpd-vhosts file at the

 C:\wamp\bin\apache\Apache2.2.11\conf\extra\

-After opening the file add the following lines for your main domain and sub-domain, save the file and exit.
+After opening the file, add entries for virtual hosts with following lines for our main domain and sub-domain, then save and close the file.
 Its best to keep a backup of original file before making any changes.

 files for given domain are stored in my case I have a directory

-ServerAlias is an alternate domain which is usually "www" but we used it for our subdomain in second entry above.
+sub-domain inside www root direcoty.
+The ServerName is the domain name or subdomain name.
+The ServerAlias is an alternate domain which is usually www we did not use any for our subdomain in second entry above.